Date of Degree

 Chapter 4 "Cause, characteristics and severity of injuries in wildland firefighters" examines the relationship between the cause of injury and type of injury and the severity of injury.
 Injuries caused by slips, trips or falls were most frequently reported.
 Injuries caused by bites or stings and plants were less likely to be severe relative to injuries caused by slips, trips or falls.

 Together, these studies provide evidence that injuries may significantly impact the wildland fire community, but that better information is needed to fully evaluate risk factors and develop evidence-based interventions.

 viii, 77 pages

 Copyright 2010 Carla Lea Britton

 Britton, Carla Lea.
-"Risk factors for injury among federal wildland firefighters in the United States." dissertation, University of Iowa, 2010.
+"Risk factors for injury among federal wildland firefighters in the United States."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.